pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/01-write-pxl-scripts/02-custom-pxl-scripts-2.md

 - Examine the balance of a `pod`'s incoming vs outgoing traffic.
 - Investigate if `pods` under the same `service` receive a similar amount of traffic or if there is an imbalance in traffic received.

-In [Tutorial #3](/tutorials/pxl-scripts/write-pxl-scripts/custom-pxl-scripts-3) we will learn how to add more visualizations for this script.